 9:00am Monday, Jan 19 @ Pilgrim Rest Baptist Church, 14th Street & Jefferson

 Arizona citizens – young, old, of all nationalities and of varying Valley organizations – take part in a march symbolic of King's 1968 march.
 Led by many City officials, including the Governor and Mayor.
-The March starts at Pilgrim Rest baptist Church and culminates at Margaret T. Hance Park for a Festival.
+The March starts at Pilgrim Rest Baptist Church (assemble at 8:30am) and culminates at Margaret T. Hance Park for a Festival.
 Click here for March route

 10:00am-4:00pm Monday, Jan 19 @ Margaret T. Hance Park, 3rd Street & Moreland

 The MLK March culminates at Margaret T. Hance Park for a Festival where the life of Dr. King and historical civil rights events are remembered and celebrated.
 Different cultures interact through numerous vendors, entertainment, cuisine and a health fair.
 For more information on the March and Festival, please contact Lanette Campbell at 623-282-1555 or firstname.lastname@example.org.